Skip to Main Content

 Copying for clients’ research or study

-Under the Copyright Act (s49), a library may copy published written, artistic and musical works in its collection for people who have requested the material for their research or study.
-The request must be in writing and must contain a declaration from the person requesting the copy that is only for research or study and not for any other purpose, and that the person has not been previously supplied with a copy of the same work by the library.
+The request must be in writing (using the Library's Article Request form) and must contain a declaration from the person requesting the copy that is only for research or study and not for any other purpose, and that the person has not been previously supplied with a copy of the same work by the library.

 There is no specific equivalent provision which allows copying of audio-visual material such as CDs and DVDs.